Find out more about LEYF and how we put families and children at the heart of all we do.

-June is an inspiring speaker, author and regular media commentator on Early Years, social business and child poverty, who has been instrumental in achieving a major strategic, pedagogical and cultural shift for the award-winning LEYF.
-This has resulted in an increased profile, new childcare model and stronger social impact over the past 15 years.
+June is an inspiring speaker, author and regular media commentator on Early Years, social business and child poverty.
+She has been instrumental in achieving a major strategic, pedagogical and cultural shift for the award-winning LEYF.
+This has resulted in an increased profile, a new childcare model and a stronger social impact over the past 15 years.

 June was awarded an MBE in the Queen’s Birthday Honours in 2013, for her services to London’s children.

 Michael Garstka is a Senior Partner with the global management consultancy Bain & Company.